4km3/docker-dnsmasq/README.md

+# Up For Adoption

+This repository is up for adoption.
+I am looking for a maintainer I can transfer the project to.
+Please see #32 for more information.

 # docker-dnsmasq

 It's a [dnsmasq][dnsmasq] Docker image.
 It is only 6 MB in size.
 It is just an `ENTRYPOINT` to the `dnsmasq` binary.
 Can you smell what the rock is cookin'?